SiriusChu/gitstore/readme.txt

 Git tracks changes.
 Change 2.
 Create a new branch is quick and simple.
-Merge with no fast forward.
+Merge with no fast forward 2.